Hornwitser/discord.py/docs/api.rst

         This is only for the messages received from the client WebSocket.
 The voice WebSocket will not trigger this event.

-    :param msg: The message passed in from the WebSocket library.
+    :param msg: The message passed in from the WebSocket library after decompression has occured.
+Usually a :class:`str`
-                Could be :class:`bytes` for a binary message or :class:`str` for a regular message.
+                containing json data.

 .. function:: on_socket_raw_send(payload)